RafaelHKlauck/csharp-learning/README.md

 - `protected` is an access modifier that makes a member accessible within the class and its subclasses.
 So the idea here is that classes that are "from outside" can't access it, but the subclasses(children) can!
 - `virtual` is a keyword that allows a method to be overridden in a subclass
 - Examples of this are on [Protected and Virtual](/ProtectedAndVirtual/Program.cs)

+### Composition

+- Composition is a way to combine objects or data types into more complex ones
+- It is a way to create a "has a" relationship between classes
+- is made up of relationships between objects
+- Examples of this are on [Composition](/Composition/Program.cs)

+### Generics

+- Generics allow you to define classes, interfaces, methods, and delegates without specifying the type they work with
+- They are used to create classes, interfaces, methods, and delegates that work with any data type
+- Examples of this are on [Generics](/Generics/Program.cs)